-START

-AT THE SONGBIRD CASE AT THE TOP LEFT OF THE IRISH ROOM Can you find the ROBINS with their nest?
+START AT THE SONGBIRD CASE AT THE TOP LEFT OF THE

+IRISH ROOM

+Can you find the ROBINS with their nest?
 There is also a young (juvenile) robin next to them on a perch.
-Robins are famous for building their nest in strange places- as you can see this pair built theirs in an old tin can!
+Robins are famous places- as you can see this pair on the perch and then the adults have a red breast?